 Get to the Point

 Make sure your advertisements are clear about who you are and what you do.
-Funny ads are great for getting people’s attention, but how many times have you recalled a hilarious commercial unable to recall what was actually being advertised?
+Funny ads are great for getting people’s attention, but how often have you recalled a hilarious commercial, unable to recall what was actually being advertised?
 You don’t want this to happen with your ads, especially since you have such a great opportunity to get your message out to so many people at once.

 Place Your Ad Where It Will Be Seen

-Double check your contract to ensure that you know exactly when and where your ad will be displayed.
+Double-check your contract to ensure that you know exactly when and where your ad will be displayed.
 Can you imagine how awful it would be if you misread the fine print, and your ad was placed in a dark corner of the stadium where it wouldn’t get any attention?
-Make sure your ad will be in a visible place and, if it’s digital, that it will be seen at the appropriate times.
+Instead, make sure your ad will be in a visible place and, if it’s digital, it will be seen at the appropriate times.

 Even at sporting events, fans are glued to their phones.
-This is a great thing for businesses marketing themselves at games or matches, because that means consumers have direct access to your online presence.
-Your social media needs to be up-to-date, aesthetically appealing, and consistent with your brand’s voice so that customers can check you out after they see your ads in the stadium or on the field.
+This is a great thing for businesses marketing themselves at games or matches because that means consumers have direct access to your online presence.
+Therefore, your social media needs to be up-to-date, aesthetically appealing, and consistent with your brand’s voice so that customers can check you out after they see your ads in the stadium or on the field.

 Create Emotional Connections